Parliament Hill, London: History

 A mound on the hill may have been a Bronze Age burial barrow.
 In 1133, the hill was part of a manor that Henry I gave to a baron called Richard de Balta.
 During Henry II's reign it was passed to Alexander de Barentyn, the king's butler.
+A legend states that this was the site from where Guy Fawkes and Robert Catesby, of the Gunpowder Plot on November the 5th 1605, planned to watch the destruction of Parliament.
 The area that was known as Traitors' Hill may have acquired its current name during the English Civil War in the 17th century, when it was occupied by troops loyal to the English Parliament.
-A legend states that this was the site from where Guy Fawkes and Robert Catesby, of the Gunpowder Plot on November the 5th 1605, planned to watch the destruction of Parliament.

 Over time, plots of land in the manor were sold off for building, particularly in the early 19th century, though the hill remained mainly common land.
 In 1875 Hampstead Heath was acquired for the people by the Metropolitan Board of Works.
 Thirteen years later Parliament Hill was purchased for the public for £300,000 and added to Hampstead Heath.